mitmproxy/mitmproxy/docs/src/content/howto-transparent.md

 You probably want a command like this:

 {{< highlight bash  >}}
-mitmproxy -T --host
+mitmproxy --mode transparent --showhost
 {{< / highlight >}}

-The `-T` flag turns on transparent mode, and the `--host` argument tells mitmproxy to use the value of the Host header for URL display.
+The `--mode transparent` flag turns on transparent mode, and the `--showhost` argument tells mitmproxy to use the value of the Host header for URL display.

 ### 6. Finally, configure your test device